 Getting Started with Google Drive

-All you need to get started with Google Drive is a Google account.
+All you need to get started with this service is a Google account.
 Go to http://drive.google.com and drive will open up.
-It may prompt you to run through a basic set up if you’ve never used it before.
+It may prompt you to run through a basic setup if you’ve never used it before.

 To Share Files in Google Drive

-To share any file you’ve created in Google drive, click the three dots in the top corner of the open file, and click share.
-You can either share it directly with specific email addresses or set it to be shared with anyone who has a direct link.
+To share any file you’ve created, click the three dots in the top corner of the open file, and click share.
+You can either share it directly with specific email addresses or set it to share with anyone who has a direct link.
 You can also control what those you share it with can do with the file (view it, edit it, share it themselves).

 To Upload to Google Drive